Controllability and diffeomorphism groups on manifolds with boundary: Sequences of diffeomorphism groups on manifolds with boundary

 \begin{proof} We shall prove the statement for the section $k$ which was constructed in Proposition \ref{prop:ex:smooth-sect}.
 Let us first define $\varepsilon \colon \Delta \Omega \rightarrow \Diff (M)$ via the formula

 Then $\varepsilon_k$ makes sense and trivially satisfies \eqref{eq:almost_gp_mor}.
-By smoothness of the Lie group operations we can choose an identity neighborhood $O \subseteq \Omega \subseteq \Diff (\partial M)$, such that $O \times O \subseteq \Delta \Omega$.
-On this neighborhood \eqref{eq:errorterm} clearly defines a smooth map as $k$ is smooth on its domain and composition and inversion is smooth in the respective diffeomorphism groups.
+By smoothness of the Lie group operations we can choose an identity neighbourhood $O \subseteq \Omega \subseteq \Diff (\partial M)$, such that $O \times O \subseteq \Delta \Omega$.
+On this neighbourhood \eqref{eq:errorterm} clearly defines a smooth map as $k$ is smooth on its domain and composition and inversion is smooth in the respective diffeomorphism groups.

 It remains to prove that for any pair $(\phi,\psi) \in \Delta \Omega$ the support of $\varepsilon (\phi,\psi)$ is contained in $M\setminus h(\partial M \times [0,s))$.
 For this it suffices to note that for $x \in N_s$ the cutoff function from \eqref{ChiFunction} satifies $\chi (x) = 1$.
 So for a vector field $F \in \VF (\partial M)$ we have with the notation of Lemma \ref{lem:multiplicative} the identity